-Who Is ‘Southern Charm’ Whitney Sudler-Smith’s Latest?
-Is It For Real Or For TV?
+Who Is ‘Southern Charm’ Whitney Sudler-Smith’s Latest Love?
+For Real Or For TV?

-While on Southern Charm, Whitney Sudler-Smith, 49, might not be a full time cast member, he is still behind the scenes as “friend of Southern Charm” and the show’s executive producer.
-In the last two seasons, Whitney had his Austrian girlfriend, Larissa Marolt, 24 on the show, but they seemed to see each other now and then, but that relationship is now in the past.
-Whitney seemed to move quickly to a new plus one, British model, Eliza Cummings, 26 who has been connected to many of Europe’s rich and famous.
-But fans and those connected to the show are asking if it is the real thing, or a “for show” relationship.
+While on Southern Charm, Whitney Sudler-Smith, 49, might not be a full-time cast member, he is still behind the scenes as “friend of Southern Charm” and the show’s executive producer.
+In the last two seasons, Whitney had his Austrian girlfriend, Larissa Marolt, 24 on the show.
+They seemed to see each other now and then, but that relationship is now in the past.
+Whitney seemed to move quickly to a new plus one, British model, Eliza Cummings, 26, who has been connected to many of Europe’s rich and famous.
+But fans and those connected to the show are asking if it is the real thing or a “for show” relationship.

 On Southern Charm, the only people fans haven’t really seen date on show are creator, Whitney Sudler-Smith and Landon Clements, says the Inquisitr, but that might change this season.
-The first season, whether he wants to admit it or not, Whitney was enamored with Kathryn Dennis, and gushed about her “breeding” as if she were a prize pony.
+The first season, whether he wants to admit it or not, Whitney was enamored with Kathryn Dennis and gushed about her “breeding” as if she were a prize pony.
 After that, Whitney introduced a storyline for himself where he had a long distance foreign girlfriend, and that role was filled by Austrian celeb Larissa Marolt, a bisexual spokesmodel who appeared on the German version of Dancing With the Stars.
-But now, Whitney, who has been hobnobbing around Europe more than he crashes in Charleston, has been seeing Eliza Cummings, who in the past has been the live-in partner of Nat Rothschild.
+But now, Whitney, who has been hobnobbing around Europe more than he crashes in Charleston, has been seeing Eliza Cummings, who in the past had been the live-in partner of Nat Rothschild.

 Not an @auburntigers fan, but many thanks to @ladyelizacummings for indulging my Halloween vision of a pervy Gus Mulzahn #triplepleatedthunder #getexcited #southerncharm #sweatervest